 To do so go to the Breaks item in the left-hand menu and then click the white button that corresponds to the break category you’d like to determine the rankings for.
 When prompted, select Generate the break for all categories to display the list of breaking teams.

 From this page you can update the breaking teams list for this break category (or all categories) as well as view and edit ‘remarks’ that account for cases in which a team may not break (such as being capped or losing a coin toss).

 Please double-check the generated break before announcing or releasing it.
 Although the break generation code is designed to handle edge cases, we don’t test the code for such cases.

 Creating draws for break rounds¶

-Creating a draw for a break round proceeds as normal, except that the team check-in process is skipped.
-Instead, when you visit the check-ins page for that round it will have automatically determined which teams should be debating based upon the determined break for that category.
+Creating a draw for a break round proceeds as normal, except that the team availability process is skipped.
+Instead, when you visit the availability page for that round it will have automatically determined which teams should be debating based upon the determined break for that category.
 Once a draw has been generated it will then use the relevant break ranks to create the matchups (ie 1st-breaking vs 16th-breaking, 2nd vs 15th, etc.).
-Subsequent break rounds will then also automatically determine matchups based on the previous round’s results and the initial break ranks of each team.
+Subsequent break rounds will then also automatically determine matchups based on the previous round’s results and room ranks.